 Impeccable customer service and customer experience

-A survey by the Temkin Group compared nine U.S. airlines on the quality of their customer experience – the sum of all experiences and interactions a customer has with a brand.
+In its most recent survey of the airline industry, the Temkin Group compared nine U.S. airlines on the quality of their customer experience – the sum of all experiences and interactions a customer has with a brand.
 The strategy of focusing on customer experience is built around the needs of the individual customer over the lifetime of the customer-brand relationship.

 Temkin's survey ranked each airline on the criteria of functionality (how well experiences meet customer needs), accessibility (how easy it is for customers to do what they want to do) and emotion (how customers feel about the experience).